Frequently Asked Questions

 What do I need to bring?

-What do I have to carry each day?
+What do I have to carry each day on the Aussie Camino?

 You will carry your own day pack containing up to 2 litres of water, a weather proof jacket, extra layers, lunch and any personal items like medication etc.